Video game preservation: Importance of preservation

 Besides retaining the ability to play games from the past, preservation of video games enables research on the history of video games as well as ways for developers to look at older games to build ideas from.
 There is also interest in the preservation of cancelled video games that were known to be in development, as coupled with the reasons for cancellation, they can provide an understanding of the technical and creative aspects, or lack thereof, at the time of the game's development.

 Unlike some examples of other forms of media like books, art and photography, and film, which antedate the mid-20th century and which can be preserved in a variety of formats that are not prohibited by more-recent intellectual property (IP) laws, video games typically require specialized and/or proprietary computer hardware and software to read and execute game software.
 However, as technology advances, these older game systems become obsolete, no longer produced nor maintained to use for executing games.
 The media formats of the early days of computer gaming, relying on floppy discs and CD-ROMs, suffer from disc rot and degrade over time, making it difficult to recover information.
 Further, video games tend to rely on other resources like operating systems, network connectivity, and external servers outside control of users, and making sure these boundary aspects to a video game are preserved along with the game are also essential.

-According to a 2023 study by the Video Game History Foundation, 87% of video games released in the United States before 2010 (at the onset of digital distribution) have been lost or are at risk of being lost due to lack of video game preservation due to the difficulties involved.
+According to a 2023 study by the Video Game History Foundation (VGHF), 87% of video games released in the United States before 2010 (at the onset of digital distribution) have been lost or are at risk of being lost due to lack of video game preservation due to the difficulties involved.
 One period of the video game industry that has received a great deal of attention is up through the 1980s.
 Games prior to the mid-1980s have been compared to the silent era for films, where much of the gameplay and language of video games was established.
 Yet, as a result of the video game crash of 1983, many companies involved in developing games folded or were acquired by other companies.
 In this process, the source code for many games prior to the crash were lost or destroyed, leaving only previously sold copies of games on their original format as evidence of their existence.
 Even of companies that survived the crash, long-term planning towards preservation was not always a consideration.
 Both Nintendo and Sega are considered part of the few companies from this period known to have actively worked to backup and retain their games, even those that were cancelled or unreleased, over time.